Introducing Teleport Cloud

 As easy as it is, some users still preferred that we do it for them.
 There’s a huge distance between “easy” and “one click away” and today, we’re closing this gap.

 We are announcing the preview release of Teleport Cloud.
 Teleport Cloud allows you to simply copy-paste a single CLI command on your servers, regardless of where they are, and you’ll get SSH and Kubernetes access to all of your environments with industry best practices for security and compliance.
-Our security and compliance experts will run and manage the Unified Access Plane for you.
+Our security and compliance experts will run and manage the Access Plane for you.

 When we say all of your environments, we literally mean any computing device on planet Earth.
 Teleport Cloud gives you remote access connectivity into: